5 Easy Ways to Include Sensory Play into Everyday Activities

 Sensory Play?
 What is that?

 So, when we think of sensory play, we think about our 5 senses, taste, touch, sight, smell and sound.
 Sensory Play plays a very important role in childhood development.
 There are some children, mine included, who have a diagnosis of Sensory Processing Disorder or Sensory Integration Disorder.
 These children have a hard time processing all of the input their senses are giving them and in turn can have meltdowns, difficulty with balance, low muscle tone, difficulty climbing as well as many other symptoms.
-For a complete list of symptoms of SPD, please click here to download a FREE CHECKLIST of symptoms for infants, preschoolers and school age children.
+For a complete list of symptoms for infant, toddler, preschool and school age children, grab my Free SPD Checklist here.

 Let's jump in and learn 5 Easy Ways to Include Sensory Play into Everyday Activities.